foundation/foundation-sites/CONTRIBUTING.md

 - Help in reviewing pull requests from users, contributors, and the Core Team.
 - Follow the guidelines outlined in this document.

+Please note that folks are expected to contribute in good numbers even after they became the part of the core foundation development team.
+We understand that everyone has there jobs and its not easy to contribute daily but we wont allow if you show up on an highly occasional basis.

 Here are some example contributions from some of our awesome team members:

+- Brettsmason developed the foundation's very own new Grid, the XY Grid
 - Colin Marshall converted our Sass unit tests to a newer test runner called True.
 - Andy Cochran reworked the CSS for button groups to fix issues with stacking and border radii.
 - designerno1 developed the Equalize by Row feature for the Equalizer plugin.